PayPal Plus

 In early February 2014 I began work on a brand new PayPal product.
 Almost a year, and many dedicated months later, we launched the MVP of PayPal PLUS.

-our specific vision, articulated concepts by prototyping and conducting guerrilla testing.
+Over 12 months I led the design of the product and collaborated heavily with multi-disciplinary teams through out the product life cycle.
+I facilitated creative sessions with stakeholders to encourage divergent (and convergent) thinking to help generate ideas.
+I helped explore opportunities around our specific vision, articulated concepts by prototyping and conducting guerrilla testing.
 I created user journeys and wireframes and helped shape formal usability testing.
 I produced final pixel perfect visual designs, provided design assets and build support for developers.
-Whilst regularly presenting my work at sprint demos
+Whilst regularly presenting my work at sprint demos and stakeholder reviews to insure as a business we stayed aligned.

 What is Plus?